 - Blackout Period - NO changes to course sections can be made during this time.
 The Academic Scheduler will spend approximately one month synchronizing courses into Reserve West to begin room assignments for a particular semester.
 The Academic Scheduler will work with each college and/or departmental to review room assignments.

-- Course Change Period - NEW Summer/Fall 2019! - Department-level CPI users will log in to the Campus Planning Interface to make requests for course changes.
-The Registrar's will receive a report of requested courses and will process in Banner two times per day.
+- Course Change Period - NEW Fall 2020! - Department-level users will use the newly adopted course change form to make requests for course changes.
+The Registrar's Office will receive a report of requested changes and will process in Banner two times per day.

 Resources for the Campus Planning Interface can be found under the Tutorials tab above.